 🍽 Serving Suggestions

-This maple balsamic vinaigrette will enhance any salad.
+This maple balsamic vinaigrette will enhance your favourite salads.
 I often think of using maple dressings for fall salads or winter salads.
 I like it on this Winter Persimmon Kale Salad and on Shaved Brussels Sprout Salad with Cranberries and Pecans.

 Try it on this harvest Quinoa Salad with Cranberries and Pears for a beautiful fall or Thanksgiving side dish.